 Rangers will continue to pursue former players for compensation

-Rangers insist they will continue to demand compensation from players who refused to transfer their contracts to the newco club.
+Rangers will continue to demand compensation from players who refused to transfer their contracts to the newco club.

 Gers failed in their initial challenge to extract compensation from six players who quit Ibrox - citing employment law - after the oldco club was liquidated last June.